Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This takes an open-ended question and gets at not just something that people may not know, but something that the CEO believes is important.

-## Can you tell me how you respond to negative employee feedback?
+## Can You Tell Me how You Respond to Negative Employee Feedback?

 ### Who to Ask:
 Recruiter